Cam Atkinson Game Preview: Flyers vs. Predators

 Atkinson Season Stats Insights

-- Atkinson has an assist in five of 27 games this season, with multiple assists in one of them.
+- Atkinson has posted an assist in a game six times this year in 31 games played, including multiple assists once.

-- Atkinson's odds on his points prop carry an implied probability of 43.5% that he goes over.
+- Atkinson has an implied probability of 42.6% to exceed his point total based on the odds.

-- Atkinson has an implied probability of 26.3% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 27% of Atkinson going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.